stonybrook-lin539/main/source/main/02_ngrams_linguistics/03_positive_grammars.md

 ::: example
 The list of bigrams above is *{{{L}}} de-*, *de- nature*, *nature -al*, *-al -ize*, *-ize -ation*, *-ation {{{R}}}*.
-If this is interpreted as positive bigram grammar, then only *denaturalization* is well-formed.
+If this is interpreted as a positive bigram grammar, then only *denaturalization* is well-formed.
 A string like *nature -al -ize -ation -de* is illicit because it contains the bigram *-ation de-*, which is not part of the positive grammar and thus forbidden.
 If one adds *nature {{{R}}}* to the grammar, then *nature* can also be generated.
 :::